Filtered colimit elimination from Birkhoff's variety theorem: Filtered colimit elimination

 In particular, the filtered colimit $A$ does not belong to $\E$. \end{remark}

-\begin{example}[Finite-sorted algebras] Considering a partial Horn theory $(S,\varnothing,\varnothing)$ such that $S$ is finite, we get the Birkhoff's theorem in finite sorts \cite{adamek2012birkhoffs} as a corollary of \cref{cor:birkhoff_3}; Let $(\Omega,E)$ be an $S$-sorted algebraic theory.
+\begin{example}[Finite-sorted algebras] Considering a partial Horn theory $(S,\varnothing,\varnothing)$ such that $S$ is finite, we get the Birkhoff's theorem in finite sorts \cite{adamek2012birkhoffs} as a corollary of \cref{cor:birkhoff_3}.
+Let $(\Omega,E)$ be an $S$-sorted algebraic theory.
 Then, a replete full subcategory $\E\subseteq\Alg(\Omega,E)$ is definable by equations if and only if it is closed under products, subobjects, and surjections. \end{example}

-\begin{remark} The assumption that $\bS\-\PMod$ satisfies ACC cannot be removed from \cref{thm:filcolim_elim} even though $\bS$ is finite-sorted.
+\begin{remark} The assumption that $\bS\-\PMod$ satisfies ACC cannot be removed from \cref{thm:filcolim_elim} even if $\bS$ is finite-sorted.
 To show this, let $\bS$ be the single-sorted partial Horn theory for sets with countably many constants as follows: